 The Bing Keyword Research tool shows you keyword terms, search volumes and 12-month trends for Bing searches, which helps you determine keywords worth considering.

 As with Google Keyword Planner, Ubersuggest provides keyword search volumes (pulled from the Google Keyword Planner) along with associated costs per click and search competitiveness.
 It also shows you the sites that rank for the keywords.

 - the number of links that point to these ranking pages;

 - and a count of the social shares to them so you can see what you’re up against.

 There are a bunch of other subscription-based keywords tools that provide all sorts of fancy extras.
 A few examples are Ahrefs, Spyfu and Wordtracker.
-But the free ones above will get you started until you’re making enough money to pay for something more comprehensive.
+However, the Google Ads, Bing Keyword Research and Ubersuggest will get you started until you’re making enough money to pay for something more comprehensive.

 Promote Your Blog

 I’ll reiterate what I said earlier.
 Unless you’re very lucky, it’ll take a long time for your blog to get lots of traffic.
 One of the ways you can start to make this happen is by promoting your content.